THERM-A-REST HONCHO PONCHO

 This report was created with the BackpackGearTest.org Report Writer Version 1.5

-Thank you to Therm-a-rest and BackpackGearTest.org for the opportunity to try out this fun product!
+Thank you to http://www.thermarest.com and Therm-a-rest for the opportunity to stay warm (if I ever need to!) this winter!

 Read more reviews of Therm-A-Rest gear